spryker/spryker-docs/docs/scos/dev/architecture/module-api/module-api.md

 template: concept-topic-template
 ---

-In this section, you can learn about module APIs, performance and scalability, semantic versioning, and Composer constraints for customer modules.
+This section is about module APIs, performance and scalability, semantic versioning, and Composer constraints for customer modules.
 For specific information, see these documents:

 * [Declaration of module APIs: Public and private](/docs/scos/dev/architecture/module-api/declaration-of-module-apis-public-and-private.html)
 * [Performance and scalability](/docs/scos/dev/architecture/module-api/performance-and-scalability.html)